 This medicine is available only with a doctor's prescription.
 It is not addictive.

-Please read the other medicine (aromatase inhibitor) Consumer Medicine Information
+Please also read the Consumer Medicine Information (CMI) for the other medicines used

 Before you take KISQALI